-Raw Fed Cats and Cat Nutrition Highly recommended – these two sites are well worth spending a bit of time looking around.
-Both are very well written and make it easy to understand the basic principles of raw cat food and tips on how to actually feed your cat raw food.
+- CatNutrition.org Highly recommended – this site is well worth spending a bit of time looking around.
+Very well written and make it easy to understand the basic principles of the best food for cats and tips on how to actually feed your cat raw food.

-I also suggest you to join the Raw Cats Yahoo group, which has many experienced and in-experienced raw cat food enthusiasts.
+- I also suggest you to join the Raw Cats Yahoo group, which has many experienced and in-experienced raw cat food enthusiasts.
 You can ask questions here and will get helpful, informed and experienced support, lots of people changing cats over to a raw cat food diet: Yahoo Raw Cat Food discussion group

 - Blakkatz – a great website